ravenscroftj/turbopilot/README.md

 ### 🌐 Using the API

+#### Support for the official Copilot Plugin

+Support for the official VS Code copilot plugin is underway (See ticket #11).
+The API should now be broadly compatible with OpenAI.

 #### Using the API with FauxPilot Plugin

 To use the API from VSCode, I recommend the vscode-fauxpilot plugin.
 While I wait for Venthe to consider my PR (please react to it [here](https://github.com/Venthe/vscode-fauxpilot/pull/26)), you can download my build of the [vscode-fauxpilot plugin](https://github.com/ravenscroftj/vscode-fauxpilot/releases/tag/v1.1.5-ravenscroftj) which also has a progress indicator (as seen in the animation above).